NeoDarwinOS/.github/profile/README.md

 # Welcome!

-Welcome to the NewDarwin project!
+Welcome to the NeoDarwin project!
 This is, as the name suggests, yet another Darwin derived OS project.

-Albeit unintentional, NewDarwin serves as a spiritual successor to PureDarwin, additionally aiming for API parity with Apple on many low-level system components, alongside extending and improving upon the existing codebases provided by Apple.
+Albeit unintentional, NeoDarwin serves as a spiritual successor to PureDarwin, additionally aiming for API parity with Apple on many low-level system components, alongside extending and improving upon the existing codebases provided by Apple.

-## What is NewDarwin based on?
+## What is NeoDarwin based on?

-The current target for NewDarwin is to build using the released source code for macOS Catalina 10.15.6, otherwise known as Darwin 19.6
+The current target for NeoDarwin is to build using the released source code for macOS Catalina 10.15.6, otherwise known as Darwin 19.6

 ## Goals for the project